jcayabyab/jcayabyab.com/src/assets/blogposts/personal/welcome/welcome.md

 ![me devoting myself to my switch](./intro2.png)

 As an aside, a lifelong goal of mine has been to create and develop my own video game one day.
-I'm also treating this blog as a way to practice some skills that would help me in this pursuit, such as my writing skills and my pixel art skills.
-I'm probably going to try to include some Wait But Why-esque illustrations in pixel art form on future blog posts.
+I'm also treating this blog as a way to practice some skills that would help me in this pursuit, like writing and pixel art.
+I'm going to try to include some [Wait But Why](https://waitbutwhy.com/)-esque illustrations in pixel art form on future blog posts.

 Hopefully that serves as a fair introduction to this blog!
-Hope you come back to read some of my future blog posts, where I try to be funny, but not too hard to the point where you don't want to be my friend.
+Hope you come back to read some of my future blog posts, where I try to be funny, but not try too hard to the point where you wouldn't want to be my friend.
 Until next time!